Kitchen Circus Project 2020 – brought families and artists together to share stories and create work exploring the theme of ‘home’.

 The first Kitchen Circus projects took place in 2014 and 2015, bringing circus performances, songs and digital arts onto the streets, to explore ideas about identity, hospitality and how we live now.

 The 2014 performances around Knowle West included a journey across the neighbourhood and pop-up shows in streets, living rooms and front gardens, combining an enchanting mix of intimacy and spectacle.
-The artists involved were Dom Coyote, Truan Matthias and Tine
+The artists involved were Dom Coyote, Truan Matthias and Tine Bech.

 The 2015 performances in Hengrove explored the notion of ‘home’ and included a circus performance on the green, a trail of illuminated objects and musical performances at local landmarks, including on a boat.
 This year we worked with circus artists Tit For Tat, spoken word artist Rebecca Tantony and digital artist Dom Breadmore.
 The 2015 performance was part of Bristol’s Circus City festival.